 A final inspection will be performed by the CQA Manager at the completion of each major site task for quality, completeness, and compliance with project plans and specifications.

-Final inspections will be documented in the daily CQA form and reported by the Supervising Contractor PM.
+Final inspections will be documented and reported by the Supervising Contractor PM.
 If defects are identified during final inspections, they will be corrected and re-inspected before the task is considered complete.